Earn your graduate degree in Counseling

 Create the next step in your career with a Master of Science in Professional Counseling degree from Mount Mary University.
 You can choose to pursue one of three counseling concentrations: clinical mental health counseling (CACREP accredited) and school counseling.
 The program also offers an emphasis in clinical rehabilitation counseling and school counseling.

-Mount Mary’s coed counseling graduate program participates in the National Board for Certified Counselors’ National certification program, the Graduate Student Administration – National Counselor Certification Examination (GSA-NCC Exam).
+Mount Mary’s coed professional counseling graduate program participates in the National Board for Certified Counselors’ national certification program, the Graduate Student Administration – National Counselor Certification Examination (GSA-NCC Exam).
 The NCC credential is the only master’s level, professional counselor certification you can apply for while enrolled in college.
 Professional counseling students enrolled at Mount Mary attend one of only five Wisconsin institutions whose students are eligible to earn the NCC credential through this program.

 In 2016, the M.S. in Professional Counseling Program was officially awarded the North Central Association for Counselor Education and Supervision (NCACES) Innovative Counselor Education Program Award: To honor an outstanding, innovative, and/or unique professional counseling or counselor education program at an institution in the NCACES Region.

 Get all you need for the next step in your career in counseling.
 Start the journey at Mount Mary.